kristapsdz/lowdown/diff.md

 Thus, metadata won't strictly represent the document differences.

+### Footnotes

+Footnotes required some consideration because the order in which the definitions and references are printed must be synchronised.
+Now a process keeps track of all references (added, deleted, unchanged) and renumbers then.
+When references are emitted, these are emitted in the correct order.

 ## API

 The result of the algorithm is a new tree marked with insertions and